 Worth of Award

-- The Felix scholarship covers the full cost of tuition fees; living costs and a return air fare.
+- The fully funded Scholarship for Developing Countries covers the full cost of tuition fees; living costs and a return air fare.

 - This Masters scholarship is shared with International Students House, which provides free accommodation and breakfast.